JJ/hoborg/text/text.md

 nondescript too.
 Or nondescript for a those-fists-mean-business meaning of the word.

-I kind of put myself in a position where I could have many options.
-Walked away from the wall, squinted to see what they were up to, hands in a fist and out of the pockets.
+I kind of put myself in a position where, if bad came to worse, I could have many options.
+Walked away from the wall, squinted to see what they were up to, put my hands in a fist and out of the pockets.
-Was not afraid, though, although they also seemed to avoid the sun and had their caps set just so you could not really see their face.
+Was not afraid, though, although they also seemed to avoid the glare and had their caps set just so you could not really see their face.
 So that you could not describe it later.
 That is why they were nondescript.
 Hey, said that already.
 You weren't listening?

-The non-strong non-descript guy seemed to be the one that was going to do the talking, which he started to do as soon as he could talk to me without shouting.
+As they approached, the non-strong non-descript guy seemed to be the one that was going to do the talking, which he started to do as soon as he could do it without shouting.
 After touching their caps managing not to reveal even a bit more of their faces and exchanging pleasantries, which was the right thing to do for well-educated gentlemen that we all were, they offered me a cigar which I rejected because I don't smoke, as you might have already noticed, and went down to business, not-strong in front of me and fists-mean-business by my side and slightly behind me.
 He really meant business that way too.
+Still not afraid, because I still had options.

 No, Gummy, I didn't hit them.
 Why should I?
-I was down on my luck, if two nondescript persons make an offer, you listen to them.
+I was down on my luck, if two nondescript persons make an offer, or one does while the other has an slightly threatening posture, you listen to them.
 One's got to earn a living.

 And a good living it might be, too.
 Ten thousand pesos on the spot, ten thousand more when I got them something, which they really, really wanted for no particular reason.
-They collected.
+They were collectors.
 They had a hardware store.
 They liked shiny, rolling things.
-Those were a few of the reasons they offered for  wanting the Man, something called Manuel the Mechanical Man.
+Those were a few of the reasons they offered for  wanting the Man, something they called Manuel the Mechanical Man.
 Which was, metaphorically speaking, I know, Duke, you like when I speak metaphorically, kicking dust in a circus.

-What was my business before that, do you want to know?
+Before that sunny day in the Mobile docks, I had never heard of the thing.
+What was my business before that day, do you want to know?
 Dock hand, I just told you, Gummy.
 Damn, do you want to hear the story or not?

-Before that sunny day in the Mobile docks, I had never heard of the thing.
-You did?
+You had heard about that Manuel that is now stashed in the moored wagon?
 Well, I hadn't, I was not so well informed and educated as you all apparently are in this jungle.
-So the speaking non-descript man described the thing for me, just in case I got it wrong and got them a kicking watering can or a singing flower pot.
+So the speaking non-descript man described it for me, just in case I got it wrong and got them a kicking watering can or a singing flower pot.